collective/collective.table/README.rst

 collective.table is a replacement for the "store equipment lists, book loans, etc. in Excel files and upload to Plone".
 It's a list of items where members can add/edit columns and rows and of course data.
-By default, collective.table stores it's data in the ZODB, however storage is pluggable and it's easy to write storage adapters to have data stored in SQL, LDAP, etc.
+By default, collective.table stores its data in the ZODB, however storage is pluggable and it's easy to write storage adapters to have data stored in SQL, LDAP, etc.

 collective.table is based on `DataTables <http://datatables.net>`_ and